-Prior to final project close out, several criteria must be met for the Authority's construction compliance staff to give their final approval.
-When the project is 95% complete, prior to final project close out, several criteria must be met in order for Construction Compliance to give their approval to reduce retention to 5%.
+When the project is complete, prior to final project close out, several criteria must be met in order for Construction Compliance to give their approval to release the final 5% retention.

 - a.
 The building must be occupiable. - b.
 Certificate of Occupancy or Final Inspection from the governing jurisdiction (if applicable). - c.
-Signed PDF copy of the A.I.A.
-G704 must be submitted to the construction field representative and any punch list items (Punch list cost multiplied by 150% to be held in escrow). - d.
-Digital Signed PDF copy of the Authority's Permission to Occupy must be submitted to the construction field representative. - e.
-Digital Signed PDF copy of the Authority's Construction Completion Form with the Authority's construction field representative approval. - f.
-All Prevailing Wage, Davis-Bacon, Certified Payrolls, and HUD Section 3 compliance requirements are met and satisfied. - g.
-Environmental clearance required by Demolition i.e., Asbestos and Lead-Based Paint clearance report and O&M manual are received by the Authority. - h.
-Environmental No Further Remediation Letter recorded by all jurisdictions. - i.
-Blower Door and Duct Leakage tests, if applicable. - j.
-For projects receiving tax credits for Universal Design and/or Green Initiatives, the Authority's Construction Compliance staff final inspection approval of the items identified for scoring.
+Signed PDF copy of the AIA.
+G704 must be submitted to the construction field representative and any punch list items (punch list cost multiplied by 150% to be held in escrow). - d.
+Digital signed PDF copy of the Authority's Permission to Occupy must be submitted to the construction field representative. - e.
+Digital signed PDF copy of the Authority's Construction Completion Form with the Authority's construction field representative approval. - f.
+All prevailing wage, Davis-Bacon, certified payrolls, and HUD Section 3 compliance requirements are met and satisfied. - g.
+Environmental clearance required by demolition (i.e., asbestos and lead-based paint clearance report and O&M manual) are received by the Authority. - h.
+Environmental No Further Remediation (NFR) letter recorded by all jurisdictions. - i.
+Blower Door and Duct Leakage tests, if applicable.

-At final project closeout, projects awarded funding based on scoring in any green category must submit the applicable third-party certification, green maintenance, tenant manual, Operations & Maintenance manual, and videos (if applicable).
+- j.
+For projects receiving tax credits for universal design, the Authority's Construction Compliance staff will provide a final inspection approval of the items identified for scoring. - k.
+At final project closeout, projects awarded funding based on scoring for pursuing green building certification, must submit the applicable third-party certification, green maintenance, tenant manual, Operations & Maintenance manual, and videos (if applicable).

-When the project is 100% complete, including punch list items, the Authority's construction field representative will verify and inform the Authority's manager of construction, who will review validity of the final 5% retention release.
+When the project is 100% complete, the Authority's Construction Compliance Coordinator will verify and inform the Authority's Manager of Construction Compliance, who will review validity of the final 5% retention release, less any holdback for punch list items as noted above.